aminmarashi/gpt-api-companion/README.md

 1. Click on the GPT API Companion icon in the Chrome toolbar to open the chat interface.
 2. Go to the extension settings by right-clicking the GPT API Companion icon and selecting "Options" to set your GPT API Token.
-3. To summarize selected text, select the text on any web page, right-click, and choose "Summarize with GPT API Companion" or use the keyboard shortcut (Alt+G by default).
+3. To summarize selected text, select the text on any web page, right-click, and choose "Summarize with GPT API Companion".

 ## Technologies